prettier-solidity/prettier-plugin-solidity/README.md

 ### Compiler (experimental)

 Many versions of the Solidity compiler have changes that affect how the code should be formatted.
-This plugin, by default, tries to format the code in the most compatible way that it's possible.
+This plugin, by default, tries to format the code in the most compatible way that it's possible, but you can use the experimental `compiler` option to nudge it in the right direction.

 One example of this are import directives.
 Before `0.7.4`, the compiler didn't accept multi-line import statements, so we always format them in a single line.
 But if you use the `compiler` option to indicate that you are using a version greater or equal than `0.7.4`, the plugin will use multi-line imports when it makes sense.